tighten/jigsaw/readme.md

 Each environment gets it's own `build_*` folder, so in this case your site will be placed in `build_production`.

-> Note: Environment-specific config files get _merged_ with the base config file, so you don't have to repeat values that don't need to change.
+> Note: Environment-specific config files are _merged_ with the base config file, so you don't have to repeat values that don't need to change.

 #### Pretty URLs